ik478/ESP32-now-for-flsh-on-by-Broadcast/README.md

 for this you require minimum of 2 esp32 cam module's if you're using different modules of esp32 then chage the pin configuration in the code and add one led light
 # uploading
+download ESP32-now-for-flsh-on-by-Broadcast zip file, extract it and open in arduino ide

 upload the same code for both of the modules
 # connections
 pin no.4 of esp32 cam is for flsh led no need of connecting